rivertale/hand2/README.md

    <details>
    <summary>(What hand2 actually does)</summary>

-   1. Clones the repository `hw-feedback`.
+   1. Clones the `hw-feedback` repository.

-   2. Finds the sheet `hw1` in the spredsheet.
+   2. Finds the `hw1` sheet in the spreadsheet.

    3. Generates issue contents for each student from `hw-feedback/hw1/reports/<student_id>.md` and the sheet `hw1`.
 Sheet replacements are performed here, see details at [Feedback format](#feedback-format).